QUEENS AVIATION ACCIDENT ATTORNEY

 These large-scale tragedies often involve multiple defendants, the National Transportation Safety Board, independent investigators, commercial airline carriers and aircraft manufacturers.
 Air crash litigation and multiple layers of state, federal and international law make these cases extremely challenging to take on.
-The team at Slack Davis Sanger has successfully represented passengers involved in commercial airline crashes across the United States, as well as in over a dozen foreign countries.

 SMALL PLANE ACCIDENTS

 These accidents are much more common and don’t always make the news.
 Commuter planes and “air taxis” hold less than 30 people and have many more accidents.
 These craft are subject to different regulations and laws than commercial aircraft, often with less stringent guidelines for training and safety.
 There is also more of a chance of survival as there are flights with emergency landings where people are injured, but many survive.

 These aircraft are often flying in adverse conditions, attempting to save lives.
 They bring people with heart attacks and severe trauma to a medical facility that has the resources to care for their emergency conditions as they are the fastest way to get there.
 The pilots and crews are highly trained, but unfortunately, accidents are more common than you’d think due to the stress of the situation.
 To save lives than often fly in conditions that would ground less urgent transportation.